Last updated on August 12th, 2018 at 11:32 pm

-Bintan is an island in Indonesia, a mere 45 minute ferry ride from Singapore.
-Check this link, to know more information about schedules and prices for the ferry.
+Bintan Island in Indonesia is a mere 45 minute ferry ride from Singapore.
+Check this link, to know more about the schedules and the prices of the ferry that’ll take you there.
 If you’ve been looking at new places to visit in Southeast Asia, or if you are always passing by Singapore in between flights and needed a quick getaway, a visit to Bintan is definitely worth it.
-Here is a list of things to do in Bintan, Indonesia.
+Bintan Island might just be the next Bali, who knows?
+Take a look at our list of things to do in Bintan, Indonesia below.

-1. Take a day tour through Sebung River’s Bintan Mangrove Discovery Day Tour
+1. Explore Sebung River’s Bintan Mangrove with a Discovery Day Tour

 Food is just so difficult to separate from travel.
 One of the wonders of leaving your country is the joy of discovering new food.
 We were staying near the Plaza Lagoi Mall where we ate sumptuous local food served by Idola Café.
-We had a few local dishes for dinner, satay, delicious soups, and chicken.
+What to eat in Bintan, you ask?
+We had a few local dishes for dinner, some satay, delicious soup, and chicken.
 It was definitely a satisfying evening!
-Make sure that when you visit Bintan, you still get the chance to see its local side.
+Make sure not to miss out on the chance to see the city’s local side when you visit Bintan.
 The island is near Singapore, and is developed and marketed as a luxury resort destination so the area is definitely prepared for tourists and luxury stays.
-We are happy to still experience the local side of traveling in Bintan with their food!
+We are happy to still experience the local side of traveling in Bintan through their food!

 3. Do sports activities with Treasure Bay Bintan

-Treasure Bay Bintan’s Crystal Lagoon is the largest lagoon in Southeast Asia at 6.3 hectares, (equivalent to 50 Olympic-size swimming pools).
-It is the first man-made seawater lagoon in Southeast Asia.
-If you’re into sports and active travel, Treasure Bay Bintan is definitely the way to explore Bintan.
+Treasure Bay Bintan’s Crystal Lagoon is the largest lagoon in Southeast Asia at 6.3 hectares, equivalent to 50 Olympic-size swimming pools!
+It is also the first man-made seawater lagoon in Southeast Asia.
+If you’re into sports and active travel, Treasure Bay Bintan is definitely the way to explore the island.
 They have a lot of amazing land and water recreational activities.
 Unfortunately for us, we had a super limited time visiting Treasure Bay Bintan because it rained so hard after a few hours.
-However we had one of the most adventurous time staying there.
+However we had one of the most adventurous times of our travels while staying there.
 We did the ATV tour where we spent an hour of super fun ATV ride around the muddy course of Treasure Bay Bintan.
-The whole ride is supported by a guide, however you need to be very careful and at least trained to really operate an ATV because there were some advance trails that you had to pass by.
-We had 3 levels of trails and we had the most amazing time.
-Luckily, we had some time to spare before it rained hard.
-We weren’t able to resist a swim at the beautiful Crystal Lagoon.
-The water is just crystalline blue, such a beautiful sight to see.
+While the whole ride is supervised by a guide, you still need to be very careful and at least somewhat trained to operate an ATV because there were some advance trails that you will have to pass by.
+We had 3 levels of trails and had the most amazing time exploring them.
+Luckily, we had the opportunity to try those trails before it rained really hard.
+We weren’t able to resist a swim at the beautiful Crystal Lagoon, as well.
+The water is just crystalline blue, it was such a beautiful sight to see.

 4. Walk around Lake Lagoi